kasper-piskorski/ansible-cluster/README.md

 # ansible-ontoit-cluster
-Ansible role for deployment of Ontoit cluster (ZK + Storm + Neo4j + HAProxy) on Linux systems.
+Ansible role for deployment of production cluster (ZK + Storm + {TitanDB, Neo4j} + HAProxy) on Linux systems.
 Ansible needs to be installed to be able to run it.

 # Install Ansible